harlydurbin/angus_hairshed/README.md

-# angus_hairshed
-Code and analysis associated with "Development of a genetic evaluation for hair shedding in American Angus cattle to improve thermotolerance" (Durbin et al., 2020)
+# Code and analyses associated with "Development of a genetic evaluation for hair shedding in American Angus cattle to improve thermotolerance" (Durbin et al., 2020)